-The S_a index, which shows much more noticeable variations, presents different performances depending on whether the projection of the ST-T complex on the lead in consideration is large or small with respect to what occurs in the remaining leads.
-Thus, in leads V2, V3 and V4 the range of ICS values taken by S_a is similar to the one corresponding to Ta, being these values larger than those found for the rest of local indexes such as Tp and QT, but, in any case, much smaller than the ones referred to ST (see Fig. 2).
+The S_a index, which showed much more noticeable variations, presented different performances depending on whether the projection of the ST-T complex on the lead under consideration is large or small with respect to what occurs in the remaining leads.
+Thus, in leads V2, V3 and V4 the range of ICS values taken by S_a was similar to that of Ta, being these values larger than those found for the rest of local indexes such as Tp and QT, but, in any case, much smaller than the ones referred to ST (see Fig. 2).

-However, in other leads such as aVF, II, V5, V6, the changes registered by S_a are much more noticeable.
-In fact, although ICS{Sa} has a slow response in comparison with ICS{ST}, we can find an instant (2 minutes in V5, 1.5 minutes in aVF,...) in which ICS{Sa} reaches the value taken by ICS{ST} and from then on remains higher until the end of the occlusion (see Fig. 3).
-Nevertheless, the local indexes always exhibit a change that is less pronounced than that of the indexes based on the KL transform [7].
+However, in other leads such as aVF, II, V5 or V6, the changes registered by S_a were much more noticeable.
+In fact, although ICS{Sa} had a slow response in comparison with ICS{ST}, we could find an instant (2 minutes in V5, 1.5 minutes in aVF, ...) in which ICS{Sa} reached the value taken by ICS{ST} and from then on remained higher until the end of the occlusion (see Fig. 3).
+Nevertheless, the local indexes always exhibited a change that was less pronounced than that of the indexes based on the KL transform [7].